Power Play

 Piano Roll MIDI Sequencer

-A tool for creating MIDI songs inside a state-of-the-art user interface.
+Create MIDI songs inside a questionable user interface.